 Can I run Gemma 4 locally inside GitHub Copilot Chat in VS Code?

 Yes.
 Recent versions of the GitHub Copilot Chat extension support adding locally hosted Ollama models directly in the model picker.
-Open Copilot Chat, click the model dropdown at the bottom of the panel, choose Manage Models, select Ollama as the provider, and tick gemma4 from the list of models you have pulled.
-Once selected, Copilot Chat, inline chat (Ctrl+I), and Edits all route through your local Gemma 4 model instead of GitHub's servers.
-One caveat: ghost-text tab autocomplete still uses the cloud Copilot model — for local inline autocomplete, pair this with the Continue extension (Method 1).
+Open Copilot Chat, click the model dropdown at the bottom of the panel, choose Manage Models, select Ollama as the provider, and tick a pulled tag such as gemma4:e4b, gemma4:26b, or gemma4:31b.
+Once selected, the local Ollama model answers Copilot Chat and edit requests.
+The caveat is important: VS Code may still require GitHub sign-in, Copilot plan access, and online access to the Copilot service.
+Ghost-text tab autocomplete still uses the cloud Copilot model; for fully local inline autocomplete, pair this with the Continue extension (Method 1).

 Related Posts